 GoodCorporation has appointed human rights lawyer Caroline Le Mestre to co-lead the Paris office with Chloé Blais.
 Caroline has worked in a variety of sectors, including oil & gas, construction, manufacturing and agriculture.
-She has expertise in business ethics and human rights, human rights risk assessments and impact assessments.
+She has expertise in business ethics and human rights, including labour and human rights risk assessments.

 GoodCorporation's first spring debate at the House of Lords looked at the impact of GDPR and the challenges it presents for businesses, particularly those operating internationally.